bright1993ff66/Text-Data-Analysis/README.md

 # Text Data Analysis

-## 1. Description
+## 1. Description.

-Here I mainly use Python to do some downstream natural language processing tasks.
+Here is a repository to save some useful classes, functions needed to conduct the text analysis

 ## 2. My interests?